 The findings of this study indicate that the adoption of blockchain technology in supply chain management can lead to numerous benefits for businesses.
-These include improved inventory traceability, streamlined management, enhanced product logistics, and increased collaboration supply chain stakeholders.
-Furthermore, blockchain can help among mitigate risks related to counterfeit products, theft, and unauthorized access to sensitive information.
+These include improved inventory management, enhanced product traceability, streamlined logistics, and increased collaboration chain stakeholders.
+Furthermore, blockchain among supply can help mitigate risks related to counterfeit products, theft, and unauthorized access to sensitive information.
 The implementation of blockchain-based solutions also has the potential to reduce costs and eliminate inefficiencies associated with manual record-keeping and reconciliation.